JetBrains/jetbrains_guide/sites/pycharm-guide/contents/tutorials/fastapi-aws-kubernetes/aws_eks/index.md

 # Elastic Container Registry (ECR)

 Next, we will go to ECR which is the [Elastic Container Registry](https://aws.amazon.com/ecr/).
-We will push our docker image to our ECR repository.
+We will push our Docker image to our ECR repository.
 I am actually trying to cover the use case when some people out there want to work with a private registry instead of using a public registry like DockerHub.

 I will create a repository and name it  **fastapi-ecommerce*.
 Visibility is going to be **private**.